All 39 people found dead in back of lorry in Essex formally identified

-All 39 people found dead in the back of a lorry in Essex last month have now been formally identified, police has said.
+All 39 people found dead in the back of a lorry in England last month have now been formally identified, police has said.

 Essex Police said a series of files had been brought before an identification commission with the assistance of Vietnamese police.